MonashSmartStructures/ospgrillage/README.md

     import GrillageGenerator

-For detailed information on installation, refer to [documentation]
+For detailed information on installation, refer to [installation]